Posted by Peter Kennedy on 7/13/2018 to Alternators

 Finally you can test your alternator itself by "full fielding it" You have to do this with the engine running and so its important not to get your arm or clothing caught in the moving machinery.
 For this test to work you have to verify that the regulator is at least powered up because we are going to use its power supply to test the alternator.
 The easiest way to do this experiment is to unplug the harness from the regulator, and with a paper clip briefly jumper the red (power) and blue (field) wires.
 That sends 12 volts down the field wire which puts full load on the alternator and the engine should slow down very considerably with the extra load.
 Just do it for a second to test that the alternator is OK.

-If you have one of the Balmar 6 series regulators and your external regulator has failed you can hook up the internal regulator which operates as a simple single stage "get you home" regulator.
+If you have one of the Balmar 6 series or XT series alternators and your external regulator has failed you can hook up the internal regulator which operates as a simple single stage "get you home" regulator.
 Instructions are in the manual, but in a nutshell they involve energizing the brown wire that comes out of the alternator.

 Here is a video of the regulator display on a Balmar ARS-5 regulator: